bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/Answers.md

    ==> An event listener is a function that allows specific elements that were choosen to listen to specific events and when that event occurs it fires a callback.

 4. Why would we convert a NodeList into an Array?
-   ==> NodeLists are array-like but don't feature many mthods provided by an Array.
-So, converting a NodeLists into an Array, can allow us to use more methods of array.
+   ==> NodeLists are array-like but don't feature many methods provided by an Array.
+So, converting a NodeLists into an Array, can allow us to use more methods of an Array.

 5. What is a component?
    ==> Components are reusable pieces of code that can be used to build elements sharing functionality and styling.